 Although Scully claimed to be “remorseful,” he hardly backed up his words with deeds.
 By pleading not guilty, Scully forced at least 10 of his victims to testify and relive their hellish experiences.
 He also likely continued to operate his dark web empire, exchanging phone calls and texts with his accomplice Margallo before she was finally arrested.

-Scully was sentenced to life in prison in June 2018, but the Philippines remains a hub for child abuse and exploitation.
+Scully was sentenced to life in prison in June 2018 and an additional 129 years in 2022, but the Philippines remains a hub for child abuse and exploitation.
 Detective Superintendent Paul Hopkins, who worked on the Scully case, describes the network of child abuse there as “monstrous.”

 As it turned out, Peter Scully was just one head of a repulsive hydra.